 Preparation for Activity

 - Memorize the rules for this spinning top game, including which Hebrew letter (nun, gimmel, hay, shin) corresponds with each action.
 Find instructions on Wikipedia.

 - If you don't have a dreidel, you can order one online; one source is the Chocolate Gelt company.
 Or, you can make one.
-The UU Church of the Larger Fellowship offers a template for making a paper dreidel.
+The International Fellowship of Christian and Jews offers a template for making a paper dreidel.
 The dreidel will work better if you stick a short, sharpened pencil through the center.